live627/smf-karma/README.md

 ## Changes
 - Uses custom profile fields
-- Lang strings moved to langauage files where they belong
+- Lang strings moved to language files where they belong

 ### To do
 - Write importer